-Election of the Executive Committee shall occur in odd-numbered years following gubernatorial member appointments.
+Election of the Executive Committee shall occur during the first Commissoin meeting of every odd-numbered year.
 Election of officials may occur by secret ballot.
 (Total number of votes for each nominee must be recorded in the meeting minutes).
+Each newly appointed executive member's term will begin at the second Commission meeting of the year, and both current and newly elected executive committee members will participate in planning and decision making between these two meetings.